-(2) Adjusted to reflect the sale by F5 of 2,860,000 shares of common stock at the initial public offering price of \$10.00 per share and the application of the estimated net proceeds after deducting underwriting discounts and commissions and our estimated offering expenses.
+(2) Adjusted to reflect the sale by F5 of shares of common stock at an assumed initial public offering price of \$ per share and the application of the estimated net proceeds after deducting estimated underwriting discounts and commissions and our estimated offering expenses.
 See "Use of Proceeds" and "Capitalization."